Vein Disease Treatments

 Much of vein disease is hidden.
 Varicose Veins visible on the surface of the skin are usually the tip of the iceberg.
 Other diseased veins that feed into the visible varicose veins lie hidden deeper in the skin.
 Ultrasound imaging allows us to see beneath the skin to the entire network of vein disease.
 Finding the root source of vein disease allows us to make an accurate diagnosis in order to treat effectively.

-All screenings and treatments are performed by Dr. Andrew Douglass.
-During a 30-45 minute consultation, Dr. Douglass will use advanced ultrasound to assess the extent of your vein disease.
-He will then advise you about the treatments that would best suit your particular case.
+During a 30-45 minute consultation, our team will use advanced ultrasound to assess the extent of your vein disease and advise you about the treatments that would best suit your particular case.
 A detailed report describing your diagnosis will be provided as a courtesy to your primary care physician.
 For insurance purposes, medical necessity is evaluated at the time of your initial consultation.
 The ultrasound “maps” and photographs along with written documentation are then sent to your insurance company to confirm medical necessity.

 How & Why Is Vein Disease Treated?